plainblack/ving/ving/docs/subsystems/ving-record.md

 ```

 #### propOptions
-Returns a list of enumeration options for this record.
+Returns a list of validation options for fields in this record.

 ```js
 const options = await user.propOptions(params, false);